Whole Foods Market: International expansion

-Whole Foods entered the Canadian market in 2002 in Toronto.
-In 2013, Whole Foods said it would open around 40 more stores in Canada over time.
-At the time, there were 9 Whole Foods in Canada.
-By January 2017, Whole Foods had 467 stores, all of which were in the United States except 9 in the United Kingdom and 12 in Canada.
-In January 2017, Whole Foods announced it was canceling plans from 2015 and 2016 to open stores in Calgary and Edmonton.
-Among the twelve were five each in Greater Vancouver and Greater Toronto, and one each in Ottawa and Victoria.
+Whole Foods entered the Canadian market in 2002 with a 40000 sqft location in Toronto, at the upscale Hazelton Lanes shopping centre in the city's Yorkville neighbourhood.
+In 2013, with nine Whole Foods stores already running in Canada (all of them in Toronto and Vancouver area), the company's co-founder and CEO Mackey stated forecasts of opening 40 more stores in the country over an unspecified timeframe and eventually reaching $1-billion in annual Canadian sales.
+By January 2017—while announcing cancellation of 2015-2016 plans to open stores in Calgary and Edmonton—Whole Foods had 467 stores in three countries, majority of which were in the United States, except 9 in the United Kingdom and 12 in Canada.
+Among the twelve Canadian stores were five each in Greater Vancouver and Greater Toronto, and one each in Ottawa and Victoria.
 In March 2020 there were 487 stores in the US, 14 in Canada and 7 in the UK.

 In 2004, Whole Foods Market entered the UK by acquiring seven Fresh & Wild stores.
 In June 2007, it opened its first full-size store, a total of 80000 sqft on three levels, on the site of the old Barkers department store on Kensington High Street, West London and currently their largest store in the world.
 Company executives claimed that as many as forty stores might eventually be opened throughout the UK.
 However, by September 2008, in the wake of Whole Foods Market's financial troubles, Fresh & Wild had been reduced to four stores, all in London.
 The flagship Bristol branch closed because it had "not met profitability goals."
 In the year to September 28, 2008, the UK subsidiary lost £36 million due to a large impairment charge of £27 million and poor trading results due to the growing fears of a global recession.
 However, in 2011, global sales grew +8% each financial quarter as shoppers returned to the chain.
 A first Scottish store was opened on November 16, 2011, in Giffnock, Glasgow, which was closed in November 2017 along with the company's Cheltenham store as part of a rationalization plan.
-Whole Foods Market Inc. currently operates seven different Whole Foods locations: in Camden Town, Clapham Junction, Kensington, Piccadilly Circus, Richmond, Stoke Newington and Fulham.
+Whole Foods Market Inc. currently operates five different Whole Foods locations, all in Greater London: in Camden Town, Clapham Junction, Kensington, Piccadilly Circus and Stoke Newington.